BLOG - Three Good Things

 Three Good Things

-A really simple but helpful practice that I got into last year is what I call Three Good Things.
+A really simple but helpful practice that I initially got into during lockdown is what I call Three Good Things.

 All you do is take a couple of minutes every night before you get into bed and just jot down three positive things that you experienced that day.